timescale/docs/api/rolling-stats.md

 This is especially useful for computing tumbling window aggregates from a continuous aggregate.
-It uses inverse transition and combine functions to do more efficient windowed aggregates, with the possibility that more floating point error can creep in in unusual scenarios.
+It uses inverse transition and combine functions to do more efficient windowed aggregates, with the possibility that more floating point errors can occur in unusual scenarios.

-It will also work for re-aggregation in a non-window context, but the [`rollup` function][rollup-func] is more clear.
-The `rollup` function will also work for windowed aggregates, less efficiently but without the risk of extra floating point error.
+It also works for re-aggregation in a non-window context, but the [`rollup` function][rollup-func] is more clear.
+The `rollup` function also work for windowed aggregates, less efficiently but without the risk of extra floating point error.

-*   For more information about statistical aggregation functions, see the [hyperfunctions documentation][hyperfunctions-stats-aggs].
+For more information about statistical aggregation functions, see the [hyperfunctions documentation][hyperfunctions-stats-aggs].

 ## Required arguments